wp-plugins/just-writing/readme.txt

 4. A real DFWM!

 == Changelog ==
+= 2.12.1 =
+* Fixed a bug in the DFWM link code which ALWAYS included the linked regardless of the user preference setting.

 = 2.12 =
 * Fixed a bug between the center toolbar and autoload code.
 * Added option to add a DFWM link to the post and pages list.